Last updated on July 11th, 2018 at 04:14 pm

 Footscray has changed so much in the last ten years.
 From suburb to alternative and trendy area.

-Lots of new cafes and restaurants, with many option of African food, otherwise rare in other parts of Melbourne.
+Lots of new cafes and restaurants, with many options of African food, otherwise rare in other parts of Melbourne.

 I reckon the Footscray Market has the widest and cheapest fruits and vegetables available in Melbourne.

 If you can, try to rent a bike and ride along the Maribyrnong River, in the Footscray Park.
 Beautiful down there.

 Footscray is just a few minutes to the CBD by train